argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/linkerd/README.md

-# Using Linkerd and with Argo Rollouts
+# Using Linkerd with Argo Rollouts

 [Linkerd](https://linkerd.io/) is a service mesh for Kubernetes.
 It makes running services easier and safer by giving you runtime debugging, observability, reliability, and security—all without requiring any changes to your code.